Arthurkhan/star-gazer-analysis/updateLog.md

 2. **UI Rendering Optimization**
    - Created `VirtualizedReviewList` component using react-virtual for efficient rendering of large lists
-   - Added support for incremental "Load More" data loading with indicators
+   - Added support for incremental \"Load More\" data loading with indicators
    - Implemented skeleton loading states for better user experience

 3. **AI Processing Optimization**